I thought I would take the time to share with you one of my favorite Christmas traditions (other than the Christmas Eve Candlelight Service).

-Every year for the past 4 years in our Indiana town, our three neighbor girls come over (even now, and they’ve moved away!) to decorate graham cracker houses.
+Every year for the past 4 years in our Indiana town, our three neighbor girls come over (even now, and they’ve moved away) to decorate graham cracker houses.
 Our first year we used a gingerbread house kit and each kid took a side of the house (and yard) to decorate (Kid #2 was only a baby).

-Make Your Own Graham Cracker House and FrostingWe raid the leftover Halloween candy.
+We raid the leftover Halloween candy.
 Somehow, we end up with a large amount.
 I guess we just aren’t big candy eater.
 We make good use of stale marshmallows and pretzels and purchase anything else we may need.
 For the few months before the holiday, I save it all.
 Then?
 I break out the muffin tins and we put each decorative element into its own cup.

 It makes it easy for the kids to see what we’ve got at a glance–and we can easily see if we need to do any refills.
 It’s so much fun.
 We play Christmas music and chatter and just have a super good time.

-Graham Cracker House Glue or Royal Icing
+Graham Cracker House or Gingerbread House Glue or Royal Icing

-But it’s so much fun and a highly anticipated holiday tradition–for all of us!
+But it’s so much fun and a highly anticipated holiday tradition–for all of us.

 Small Towns: Destinations, not Drive-Thrus!
-I’m Jessica Nunemaker and THIS is little Indiana!
+I’m Jessica Nunemaker and THIS is Little Indiana.

-Just don’t forget to tell ’em that little Indiana sent you!
+Just don’t forget to tell them that Little Indiana sent you.